Mountain hikes in the Dolomites

 Guided mountain hikes are ideal for ensuring that all seasoned and aspiring mountaineers return safely to the valley.
 The guides are experienced and show keen hillwalkers natural treasures and hidden gems.
 Breathe in the fresh, clear mountain air and admire the dreamlike mountain vista.
 Splendid array of colours and impressive panoramas included!

 VIEWPOINTS DER EXTRAKLASSE

-The 100 open lifts not only transport you quickly and comfortably to higher altitudes, but also to the best trails in the Italian mountain ranges.
+The more than 100 open lifts not only transport you quickly and comfortably to higher altitudes, but also to the best trails in the Italian mountain ranges.
 Challenging hikes to the highest points of the Dolomites are well rewarded with stunning viewpoints.
 Whether at the summit of the Marmolada, the Sass Pordoi in Val di Fassa or the Tofana in Cortina - each one will take your breath away.
 Indescribable views of the surrounding peaks await.
 Magical, unique and definitely unforgettable!